msarvesh2022/Attrition-Analysis/README.md

 # Bank Customer Churn Analysis

-## Objective
+## Core Objective
+The objective is not merely to create random and visually appealing charts under the name of insights.
+This project focuses on numbers that may appear small but can have a significant impact.
+In the finance and banking sector, revenue, customers, and transactions are vast in scale, so even a 2–3% error in prediction or insight can lead to major consequences.
+This project primarily explores customer behavior across different geographical locations, analyzes key factors contributing to customer attrition, and identifies ways to improve customer experience.
+It also predicts borderline customers to help prevent CLV oss, which we calculated in our Excel analysis

-The objective of this project is to analyze customer data from a bank to identify the key factors that influence customer churn (whether a customer leaves the bank or not).
+So The objective of this project is to analyze customer data from a bank to identify the key factors that influence customer churn (whether a customer leaves the bank or not).
 By understanding these factors, the project aims to generate insights that can help improve customer retention strategies and reduce churn.

+Summary -

+- As customers reach the age of 45, they mostly decide whether to continue with the bank’s services or leave.
+- However, the average age in the dataset is 37.
+- The churn rate is 8% higher among females compared to males.
+This behavior is consistent across demographics.
+- Germany has the highest percentage of customer attrition at around 32%, meaning the bank loses roughly one out of every three customers, which is a very high number.
+-
 ## Dataset Overview
 The dataset contains customer-level information such as demographics, account balance, banking products, and churn status.